Updated on September 13th, 2022

 Frame feeders (like this one on Amazon) hold syrup and are placed inside the hive in lieu of other frames.
 The bees use a ladder or grooves to access the syrup and avoid drowning (hopefully).

 We used a frame feeder once.
-It was included in a nuc box and contained hardened sugar, and meant to feed the bees while temporarily confined to the box.
+It was included in a nuc box and contained hardened sugar, and was meant to feed the bees while temporarily confined to the box.

 We prefer that frames serve other purposes for the bees.